-In the foregoing analysis, we have made use of a cluster of concepts-projects, biographies, templates, and social skill-that organization scholars have identified as instrumental in explaining the successful creation of a new organizational form.
+In the foregoing analysis, we have made use of a cluster of concepts-projects, biographies, templates, and social skill-that organization scholars have identified as instrumental in explaining the successful creation of a new organizational form (Clemens, 1993; Fligstein, 1997; McAdam et al, 1996; Burton et al, 2002).
 With the aid of this conceptual toolkit, we have seen that both Hosack and Britton were gifted, well-connected men who articulated innovative projects that powerful contemporaries praised for their great scientific and cultural significance.
-These concepts have been indispensable in helping explain these two innovators' ability to garner support from the most influential people of their era.
-Nonetheless, the toolkit does not account for why only one of the projects led to the emergence and spread of an American model for botanical gardens.
-The three approaches from which we have built this toolkit-institutional research, social movement theory, and organizational ecology-offer only modest help in explaining the divergent outcomes.
+These concepts have been valuable in helping explain these two innovators' ability to garner support from the most influential people of their era.
+Nevertheless, the toolkit does not account for why only one of the projects led to the emergence and spread of an American model for botanical gardens.
+We show below that the decisive differences between Hosack and Britton lie not in the individual men, nor even solely in the field of botany, but in pronounced changes in American material, organizational, and professional life, as well as in the reverberations of those transformations for university careers and individual opportunities.